muskan0422/Toronto-Tourism-Impact-Analytics/README.md

 ## Project Overview
 This project analyzes how tourism in the City of Toronto impacts four key urban indicators: **Tourist Demand**, **Accommodation Pressure**, **Transportation Strain**, and **Resident Sentiment**.
 Using a decade of historical data (2014–2024), the project provides a predictive framework to forecast city-wide needs for the **FIFA World Cup 2026**.

+## Analytical Framework
+To ensure the project addresses the complex needs of municipal stakeholders, the analysis was structured across four distinct analytical levels:
+* **Descriptive:** Auditing historical trends, such as the 75% pre-pandemic hotel occupancy peak (2018) and origin-based visitor distributions.
+* **Diagnostic:** Identifying the drivers behind data fluctuations, including the impact of major festivals (TIFF, CNE) and the growth of 18,000+ Airbnb listings on local housing.
+* **Predictive:** Utilizing ML models to forecast a 16.15M visitor base and simulating a 15% FIFA uplift to project a peak of 1.19M arrivals.
+* **Prescriptive:** Generating data-driven strategies for transit resource allocation and community engagement to maintain long-term tourism sustainability.

 ## Data Modeling & Schema
 To support cross-KPI analysis, the project utilizes a **Star-Schema Semantic Model**.
 This design ensures that all four KPI fact tables are linked to a unified temporal backbone.